'Facebook told me mum's dementia centre will shut'

 Victoria Bailey's mother Pat attends the Jubilee Centre in New Mills, Derbyshire, three times a week so her father David can have a break from providing full-time care.

-Derbyshire County Council has said it is plans to close and sell eight care homes and five day centres in an effort to save money and remodel its services.
+Derbyshire County Council has said it plans to close and sell eight care homes and five day centres in an effort to save money and remodel its services.

 Victoria told the BBC: "This is devastating...
-I don't know how we can tell Mum, she'll be so upset."
+I don't know how we can tell mum, she'll be so upset."

 She attends the centre in her home town to participate in a range of activities including arts and crafts, bingo and gardening - which her family said was a "lifeline".

-Victoria said she asked her sister to check Facebook where a campaign group had been posting updates and sharing support.
+Victoria said she asked her sister to check Facebook, where a campaign group had been posting updates and sharing support.

-Her sister then found someone had created a post in the group which showed council documents, external which state it plans to close the centre.
+Her sister then found someone had created a post in the group, which showed council documents, external which state it plans to close the centre.

 The council's cabinet will discuss the plans at a meeting on Thursday 14 November.